fis/nano-exporter/README.md

 for both is a comma-separated list of device names (e.g., `--diskstats-include=sda,sdb`).
 If an include list is provided, only those devices explicitly listed are included.
 Otherwise, all devices not mentioned on the exclude list are included.
+If the given value ends in `*`, it matches any string that begins with the part before the `*`; otherwise, the match must be exact.

 ### `filesystem`